notleopard/RL-replays-stats/README.md

 - Filter statistics for specific players.

 ## Installation
 To run this script, you will need Python installed on your system.
-Additionally, the script depends on several external libraries.
+Additionally, the script depends on a couple external libraries.

 1. Clone the repository:
    ```bash